 Following on from last week’s plans to share more local travel tips today I wanted to talk about another new London discovery.
-Crystal Palace.
+Crystal Palace Park.
 Before a couple of weeks ago I hadn’t been to Crystal Palace for years, it’s actually where my parents had their first house, but the only Crystal Palace I’ve been to is to watch Crystal Palace football team.
-But that’s in nearby Selhurst Park rather than actually in Crystal Palace itself – odd, I know!
+But that’s in nearby Selhurst Park rather than Crystal Palace itself.
+Odd I know!

 So first of here’s a little history on Crystal Palace Park…

 It is located in Crystal Palace which is in south-east London.
-The area is actually named after The Crystal Palace, a steel and glass building which was built in London’s Hyde Park to house the Great Exhibiton in 1851.
-The Crystal Palace was later moved from Hyde Park and relocated to form the centerpiece of the park, but was destroyed by fire in 1936.
+The area is actually named after The Crystal Palace, a steel and glass building which was built in London’s Hyde Park to house the Great Exhibition in 1851.
+The Crystal Palace was later moved from Hyde Park and relocated to form the centerpiece of this park but was destroyed by fire in 1936.

-Despite this Crystal Palace Park still contains the National Sports Centre, a maze, lakes, full scale model dinosaurs, a children’s park, a cafe and a concert venue.
+The current Crystal Palace Park contains the National Sports Centre, a maze, lakes, full scale model dinosaurs, a children’s park, a cafe and a concert venue.

 pretty flowers and the Crystal Palace tower